gardehal/kotlin-auth-api/README.md

           - Login/tokens
           - change password
     - Moderation
-        - email blacklist (gdpr??), other prevention strategies?
+        - email, ip blacklist (gdpr??), other prevention strategies?
         - set users as inactive when not logged on (get token) in x months/years - tests
 - Ansible and hosting on server
 - Later: